palesl/ausPH/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ausPH is to retrieve data from the [Parliamentary Library’s Handbook website](https://handbook.aph.gov.au/).
+The goal of ausPH is to retrieve data from the [Parliamentary Handbook of the Commonwealth of Australia](https://handbook.aph.gov.au/).
 The first example is a call to produce a list of elections in the Australian Parliament since Federation.

 ## Installation